LouisSavoie/simple-karma/README.md

 - Persistant cloud database
 - Add new things to the database
 - Increment / decrement a thing's karma
-- You cant give yourself karma.
+- You cant give yourself karma
 - Show a thing's karma
 - Search the database for things
+- List the best things
+- list the worst things
 - Delete things.
 Don't do this...
 - Admin commands for users with the 'Administrator' permission
+- Users are added to the database when they join the server automatically

 ## Future Scope

-- Lists for top 5, worst 5, etc.
-- Add a user as a thing to the database when they join the server.
+*All caught up, hurrah!*

 If you have any suggestions for Future Scope features or Current Scope feature improvements, please fill out an issue and start the title with `Suggestion: `.
 Thanks :D